ilkou/darkly/04_cookies/Ressources/README.md

 ### FLAG

-if we check the BornToSec website's cookies (inspecter -> Application -> Storage -> Cookies), we will notice a variable named `I_am_admin` with an encrypted value (in md5 for some reason), we decrypt this md5 value to give us 'false', so we changed this value to the encrypted value of 'true'.
+if we check the BornToSec website's cookies (inspect -> Application -> Storage -> Cookies), we will notice a variable named `I_am_admin` with an encrypted value (in md5 for some reason), we decrypt this md5 value to give us 'false', so we changed this value to the encrypted value of 'true'.